Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 - Oklahoma's games this year have gone over the total in five out of seven opportunities (71.4%).

-- The Sooners average 42.7 points per game, comparable to the 43.3 per outing the Jayhawks give up.

-- When Oklahoma records more than 43.3 points, it is 3-0 against the spread and 3-0 overall.
+- Oklahoma is 3-0 against the spread and 3-0 overall in games when it puts up more than 43.3 points.

-- In games that Oklahoma piles up more than 484.7 yards, the team is 3-0 against the spread and 3-0 overall.
+- Oklahoma is 3-0 against the spread and 3-0 overall when the team picks up over 484.7 yards.

-- The Sooners have seven turnovers this season, equal to the number of takeaways for the Jayhawks.
+- The Sooners have seven giveaways this season, while the Jayhawks have seven takeaways .

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.